lleevveell66/fibn/README.md

 ### Theory of Operation:
 - - - - - - - - - -

 FIBN will automatically block malicious IP addresses, once every minute.
-Doing this is considered a "bad idea" by most, since it opens you up to DoS attacks.
+Doing this can be considered a "bad idea" by some, since it can open you up to DoS attacks.
+If they learn where the triggers are, they could spoof from your default gateway, for instance.
 The capability to whitelist has been included to help minimize this risk.
 Obviously, not bragging about running it will help, as well.
-This is where a little "security-through-obscurity" sprinkled into your blue teaming is actually a "good idea".
+This is an example of when a little "security-through-obscurity" sprinkled into your blue teaming is actually a "good idea".
 You are ultimately responsible for proper configuration and use of this tool, and any damage doing so may lead to.

 FIBN will compile a total list of IPs to block from three sources:
 - A Master Blacklist, kept somewhere on a web server